mahdqureshi/mahdqureshi.github.io/_posts/2016-06-18-showcase-app.markdown

 </video>

 <br>
 Utilizing motion keeps the card in view when transitioning between screens.
-I did this to reinforce the mental model that the card is a container of information, rather than just a thumbnail for a different screen.
+I used this to reinforce a mental model that the card is a container of information, rather than simply a thumbnail for a different screen.

 <hr>